October 05, 2022 Blog

 According to a recent survey from Dimensional Research, 95% of respondents say visibility problems have led them to experience an application or network performance issue.
 And 38% state that insufficient visibility is a key factor in application outages and 31% – in network outages.

 According to a recent ITPro Today study, the complexity around security is the biggest migration risk in cloud computing the majority of companies face (57%) followed by cost and legacy infrastructure.
 Moving data to the cloud involves a lot of security risks: compliance violations, contractual breaches, insecure APIs, issues on the provider’s side, misconfigured servers, malware, external attacks, accidental errors, insider threats, etc.

 Some organizations are aware of these risks and take proactive measures to avoid them.
-But cloud maturity of the majority organizations is still relatively low.
+But cloud maturity of the majority of organizations is still relatively low.
 As a result, they are struggling to resolve security issues as they don’t have enough skills for that.
 92% of respondents say they need to enhance cloud security skills while 84% confirmed they needed to add staff to close the gap.
 Only 27% of responding organizations were confident in their ability to address all cloud security alerts.

-451 research reported that slightly over 50% of the companies that recently migrated to cloud mention cost as their biggest pain point.
-Applications that were built for on-prem behave differently on cloud, it requires more attention at the beginning of the migration process for restructuring the application for cloud environment.
+451 research reported that slightly over 50% of the companies that recently migrated to the cloud mention cost as their biggest pain point.
+Applications that were built for on-prem behave differently on the cloud, it requires more attention at the beginning of the migration process for restructuring the application for the cloud environment.

 Here is a list of key aspects to consider to control cloud migration costs: